 The scheme does not cover migrants who have temporary immigration permission to be in the UK (other than EU pre-settled status).
 For example, if you are on a Seasonal Worker or spouse visa, you cannot sponsor family under the scheme.

-There have been conflicting press reports about whether the scheme will expand further to allow people with temporary permission to bring family in using the scheme.
-At time of writing, that now seems unlikely.
+There had been press reports suggesting that the Family Scheme would expand further to allow people with temporary immigration permission to bring relatives over, but that never happened.
 Some people with temporary permission may be able to sponsor their families using the separate Homes for Ukraine scheme (see next section).

 People with pending claims for refugee status or humanitarian protection (asylum seekers) cannot be sponsors either.

 (ii) child aged under 18 on the date of application of the UK-based sponsor or of the UK-based sponsor’s partner; or

 (iii) parent of a child (who is under 18 on the date of application), where the child is the UK-based sponsor; or

 (iv) fiancé(e) or proposed civil partner of the UK-based sponsor; or

 “Partner” means husband/wife, civil partner or living together for at least two years.

 (i) parent of a UK-based sponsor, or of the UK-based sponsor’s partner (where the sponsor or partner is aged 18 or over on the date of application); or